Why should I consider sending my child to Southampton Summer Day Camp?

 SUBJECT TO CHANGE.
-SSDC TAKES A “SUMMER VACATION IN 2020!”
-We will return in 2021.
-2021 enrollment will open up again in July.
+SSDC RETURNS IN 2021!
+2021 LIMITED ENROLLMENT is now open.
+Tentative Camp Dates will be from Monday June 21 – Friday August 13, 2021.
+CAMP CLOSED – Monday July 5th.
 Southampton Summer Day Camp campers can enroll in a Full 8-week program.
-Limited 4-week sessions are offered during the first or last four weeks of the summer.
+Limited 4-week sessions are offered during the first (June 21 – July 16) or last (July 19 – August 13) four weeks of the summer.
 In addition to a Full Day program for 3- and 4-year age campers we also offer a Mini-Day (9:00-1:30) program.
 (Mini-Day does not include Transportation)

 What does camp tuition include?

 Camp tuition includes lunch, snack, Camp T-shirt, Camp photo, and transportation to and from camp each day.

 What is your cancellation, billing and refund policy?

 - For 2021 this policy has been revised.

 - Cash, Check, Visa, Mastercard, Discover and American Express are accepted.